 - Thread your machine with embroidery thread in the top and bobbin thread in the bobbin.
 Program the appropriate monogram, following the steps in your machine’s manual, and stitch.

-- Clip any jump threads, if needed, and tear away the stabilizer.
+- Clip any jump threads and tear away the stabilizer.
 Press well.

 Back panel Velcro®